-By asking these questions, you can help ensure that the job is done safely and efficiently.
+By asking these questions, you can help ensure the job is done safely and efficiently.

 How to prepare for your roofer’s arrival?

-Roofing can cause of serious injuries, so it’s fundamental to take the necessary precautions to ensure your roofer’s safety.
+Roofing can cause serious injuries, so taking the necessary precautions to ensure your roofer’s safety is fundamental.

 Here are a few things you can do to prepare for their arrival:

 - Make sure there is a clear path to the work area.

 - Move any vehicles that are in the way.